matthewtakeuchi/EcomDB/README.md

 *Install SQL Server and SSMS.*

-Open schema.sql and execute it to create the database.
+Open schema.sql and execute it to create the database and related tables.

-Run triggers.sql and stored_procedures.sql to add functionality.
+Run views.sql, triggers.sql and stored_procedures.sql to add functionality.

 (Optional) Insert sample data using seed_data.sql.<br><br>